 To make, you need a large pot to combine the sugar, freshly ground coffee beans and water.
 After it comes to a boil, remove from heat and add vanilla beans, vodka and brandy.
 Next is the waiting game…pour into a large container with a lid and be patient.
 I give it a swirl every few days…then in four weeks, your Kahlua is ready to strain.
 Be sure to use cheesecloth as you want every bit of the coffee grounds removed.
 Decant into individual bottles, each with a half a vanilla bean, to give as gifts…a cute label tied on with raffia would be perfect…especially if it contains a recipe for a delicious cocktail!

 Note: mine had only been aged about a week when I took the photos.
 Just imagine how much darker and richer this liqueur will be when it reaches its one month maturation date.

 Another simple gift I’ve made is Homemade Vanilla…but you need to allot 6 months for the best flavor development.

-In a large stock pot, stir together coffee, sugar and water.
+- In a large stock pot, stir together coffee, sugar and water.
 Heat just till it comes to a boil.
 Turn off heat and add vanilla beans, vodka and brandy.
+(You may want to let mixture cool a bit before adding liquor to avoid evaporation of the alcohol).
 Transfer mixture to a glass jar with a lid and let stand for one month to develop flavors.